gabrielgrover/improved-octo-spoon/Blog/blogs/blog_6/blog.md

 ## Fin

 This was light intro into some of the primitives I had to write to get a basic document store for the `fizzgig` app.
-Next time we will go over how this is integrated into the `tauri` framework in order to trigger read / write to the document store from the client.
+Next time we will go over how this is integrated into the `tauri` framework in order to trigger reads / writes to the document store from the client.